 Unit of Measurement

 There’s one more term you need to get acquainted with before you go shopping for firewood.
 A cord is a unit of measurement we use to measure dry volumes of racked and well-stored firewood.

-The unit is mostly used in North America.
+The unit is mostly used in the US.
 A full cord is 8 ft long, 4 ft deep, and 4 ft high.
 One cord measures 128 cubic feet.
 Over a typical winter, a 1000 square-foot house uses roughly 3 cords of firewood.

 Best Types of Hardwood

 Oak is a very dense type of hardwood that can burn for ages.
 It’s a favorite of many homeowners because it can be found almost anywhere.

 If you want to keep the fire going all night long, there’s no better choice.
 Oak is best used in a mix with faster burning types of firewood.
 A full cord of oak costs around $120.

 However, as great as oak is, it takes a minimum of 2 years to season it.
 It is the slowest firewood to season.
 This box of Smoak Firewood Kiln-Dried Premium Oak is a great deal.

 Apple is a great choice if you like to cook over an open fire in your fireplace or if you like to cook outdoors or use a wood barbeque.
 You will need less wood to keep the fire going as this apple burns slower than other types of hardwood.